Table of Contents

 - Motivation control: targeted increase of motivation with renewed focus on the goal („I definitely want to pass the preliminary examination!“).

 - Environmental control: change in the environment, in order to achieve the goal more easily (learning in the library instead of at home with a view of the park).

 Trip to the clinic: The transtheoretical model

-The transtheoretical model TTM according to Prochaska and DiClemente should enable therapists to better evaluate and influence their patients‘ behaviour.
-Especially in patients with dependency issues (see below), this is important for therapeutic decisions.
+The transtheoretical model (TTM), according to Prochaska and DiClemente, should enable therapists to better evaluate and influence their patients‘ behavior.
+This is especially important in patients with dependency issues (see below) as it helps for therapeutic decisions.
 The TTM consists of six steps:

-The therapeutic approach: It is important to work in synchronised phases!
-How do you, for instance, convince a patient to stay sober if he is not even aware of the health risk of substance abuse?
-The following table summarises which main strategy to follow in each phase:
+The therapeutic approach: It is important to work in synchronized phases!
+How do you, for instance, convince a patient to stay sober, if he is not even aware of the health risk of substance abuse?
+The following table summarizes which main strategy to follow in each phase:

 The motivation conflicts

 It is rare that there is just one motivation or one tendency toward need.
-On the contrary: Often there are simultaneous different motivational tendencies in us and we have to decide on one.
-Hereby conflicts arise.
+On the contrary, often there are simultaneous different motivational tendencies in us, and we have to decide on the one to follow.
+Hereby, conflicts arise.

 In an appetence conflict, the affected individual has to decide between two positive alternatives.